davewalker60/pmdup/pages/content/acquiring-pesos-content.md

 - Many restaurants accept USD, but typically for a horrible exchange rate.
 Watch closely.

-> Pro tip: Remember to tell your bank(s) the dates you will be traveling in Mexico using your credit card and/or debit card to lower the chances of a snafu while you’re in PM.
+> Pro tip: Remember to tell your bank(s) the dates you will be traveling in Mexico using your credit card and/or debit card to lower the chances of a fraud alert while you’re in PM.